 Why This Matters

 Communication rules are among the most heavily tested topics on the Series 63.
-Roughly one in five exam questions comes from Chapter 6, and this unit covers critical distinctions: who must approve which type of communication, when filings are required, and what representations are unlawful.
-Many exam questions test whether you can correctly classify a communication and identify the corresponding supervisory requirement.
+Roughly one in five exam questions comes from Chapter 6, and this unit covers critical distinctions: when the Administrator can require filing of advertising, what representations about registration are unlawful, and what makes a communication deceptive under NASAA rules.